Mills Memorial Hospital Replacement - Terrace, BC

 Wondering with the new hospital plans if there will be a place one can come and donate blood in Terrace.
 Especially when someone has a universal blood type and would be so helpful to donate.
 PG is to far to travel to donate or wait for blood to be shipped from.

-Sandra asked over 2 years ago
+Sandra asked about 3 years ago

 Thanks for asking about this important issue.
 Northern Health does not manage blood donations.
 Blood donation in Canada is managed and coordinated by Canadian Blood Services (https://www.blood.ca/en).
 Should Canadian Blood Services reach out to Northern Health about donor clinics in our area, we would aim to work with them to support that.
 However, there’s no dedicated area in the new hospital for this purpose.